 Addressing On-The-Job Injuries as an Independent Contractor

 As a contractor, you’re not technically an employee with the same protections.
-Your operation is different from the company’s, and you fill a role as outlined by your contract for a set span of time.
+Your operation is separate from the company’s, and you fill a role as outlined by your contract for a set span of time.
 There are many kinds of independent contractors, from plumbers to specialized freelancers.

-With the rise of peer-to-peer marketplaces, such as Instacart and Uber, addressing work injuries becomes more complicated.
-These companies don’t have an obligation to offer the same protections to independent contractors as regular employees, such as health insurance, paid sick leave or workers’ compensation.
-Here’s how to handle confusing situations when a work injury happens to you as an independent contractor.
+These companies don’t have an obligation to offer the same protections to independent contractors as regular employees, such as health insurance, paid sick leave, or workers’ compensation.

 Independent contractors are largely free to choose their own work hours and remain free to take off when they need time to attend a doctor’s appointment or other obligation.
 The downside is that the contractor typically provides their own health insurance and other similar safeguards.
-When injuries occur, the independent contractor is usually on their own to cover any related costs and take the time to recover.
-It’s up the employer to decide if they’ll wait around or not for the worker to get better.

-Some businesses tell an employee to go back to work when the employee isn’t ready and refuse to pay medical bills they say are unrelated to a filed workers’ comp claim.
-You may return to work from the hospital with particular restrictions where you can’t perform particular job duties.
-That goes to show that workers’ compensation, insurance and work injuries are a complicated scheme with run-around between you and an employer that leaves you with more questions than answers.
-Situations can arise where one would want to pursue a case, especially an independent worker with limited to no protections.
+You may return to work from the hospital with particular restrictions where you can’t perform certain job duties.
+That goes to show that workers’ compensation, insurance, and work injuries are a complicated system with run-around between you and an employer that leaves you with more questions than answers.

 Whether you provide your own insurance or not, you need to schedule a consultation with an attorney before out-of-pocket expenses pile too high.